OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
-ms.date: 02/26/2019
+ms.date: 03/11/2019
 description: Debug your custom functions in Excel.
 title: Custom functions debugging (preview)
 localization_priority: Normal
 ---
 # Custom functions debugging (preview)

 Debugging for custom functions can be accomplished by multiple means, depending on what platform you're using.
-Methods differ between [Office Online for Windows](#windows-10-visual-studio-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome-debugger), [Office Desktop for Windows](#for-windows-and-visual-studio), and [Office Desktop for Mac](#for-mac).
+Methods differ between [Office Online for Windows](#windows-10-visual-studio-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome-debugger), [Office Desktop for Windows](#for-windows-and-visual-studio-code), and [Office Desktop for Mac](#for-mac).
 You can also issue debugging commands through [the command line directly](#using-the-command-line).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 > [!NOTE]
 > For simplicity, this article shows debugging in the context of using Visual Studio Code to edit, run tasks, and in some cases use the debug view.
 If you are using a different editor or command line tool, see the [command line instructions](#Use-the-command-line-tools-to-debug) at the end of this article.

+Before debugging, ensure that you have trusted self-signed certificates for your project.
+For instructions, see [Adding self-signed certificates as trusted root certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 ## Use the browser developer tools to debug Excel Online

 You can use the browser developer tools to debug custom functions in Excel Online.
 The following steps work for both Windows and macOS.

 ### Run your add-in from Visual Studio Code

-1. Open your custom functions root project folder in [VS Code](https://code.visualstudio.com/).
+1. Open your custom functions root project folder in [Visual Studio Code (VS Code)](https://code.visualstudio.com/).
 2. Choose **Terminal > Run Task** and type or select **Watch**.
 This will monitor and rebuild for any file changes.
 3. Choose **Terminal > Run Task** and type or select **Dev Server**.